-In the three (3) cases in which the Board determined that minor violations had occurred, the Board sent confidential letters of admonition, as required by the Ordinance.
+In the three (3) cases in which the Board determined that minor violations had occurred, the Board sent confidential letters of admonition, as required by Ordinance.

 There is no legal requirement imposed on the IG to report back to the Board on any actions it takes on matters or persons referred to it by the Board, unless the IG completes an investigation and submits a petition for a finding of probable cause to the Board based on that investigation.
-This is unlike the arrangement in New York City between its Conflicts of Interests Board and Department of Investigation, and the Board's current draft of Ordinance changes would require the IG to make such reports to the Board, confidentially.
+This is unlike the arrangement in New York City between its Conflicts of Interests Board and Department of Investigation.